-Below you will find information about your campus NetID including eligibility, expiration, and resources access utilizing the NetID.
-To manage your account, such as activation, password management, and Microsoft two-factor authentication, please visit the NetID self-service page.
+Below you will find information about your campus NetID including eligibility, expiration, and resource access utilizing the NetID.
+To manage your account, including password management, please visit the NetID Self Serv page.

-Note that NetIDs are different than your 9-digit SUID.
-If you need help with your SUID, please contact the ITS Help Desk by calling at 315.443.2677, by emailing email@example.com, or by stopping into 1-227 CST.
+NetIDs are different than your 9-digit SUID.
+If you need help with your SUID, please contact the ITS Help Desk.

 Looking for SUID card assistance?
 Complete details, including photo submission, requesting a new card, dependent card requests and more, visit the Housing, Meal Plans, and I.D.
 Card Services website.